ernop/slay-the-spire-harness/README.md

 Todos
 ==
 Are enemy attacks/actions best characterized as cards?
 Would make it easier in some ways since enemy "turns" could be the same as players.

+* unify status parameter - it means either "intensity" for things with fixed lengths like strength (permanent) or flame barrier status(1 round), or length, for things with fixed effects (vulnerable/weaken).

+There is no reason for this to have two parameters; one which gets mapped is enough.